 SICK CALL: A process where an offender can request health care services that are non emergent such as routine physical assessments, and care for injuries or illness, or other health related problems.
 Sick call is accessed by submitting a "Request for Sick Call" form (kite) stating your name, DOC number, cell house number, and what problem you are having.
 A separate sick call request form is required for separate issue and/or services.
-The sick call request is to be given to the nurse on morning medical rounds.
 Depending on the nature of your health care concern, appropriate services will be provided.
-Sick call is usually conducted Monday - Friday.